bids-standard/bids-starter-kit/src/tutorials/annotation.md

 #### Step 1: Create a `_events.json`

-There are several tools available to make event annotation available.
+There are several tools available to make event annotation easier.
 The **Extract sidecar tool** available online at [https://hedtools.ucsd.edu/hed/events](https://hedtools.ucsd.edu/hed/events) allows you to upload an event file and produces a dummy `_events.json` file based on the